carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 Each file begins with a declaration of which _package_<sup><small>[[define](/docs/guides/glossary.md#package)]</small></sup>
 it belongs in.
 The package is a single identifier, such as `Geometry`.
-An example file in the `Geometry` package would start with `package Geometry api;`.
+An example API file in the `Geometry` package would start with `package Geometry api;`.

-A tiny package may consist of a single file, and not use any further features of the `package` keyword.
+A tiny package may consist of a single library with a single file, and not use any further features of the `package` keyword.

+It is often useful to have a physical separation the API from its implementation.
+This may help organize code as a library grows, or to let the build system distinguish between the dependencies of the API itself and its underlying implementation.
+Implementation files allow for code to be extracted out from the API file, while only being callable from other files within the library, including both API and implementation files.
+Implementation files are marked by both naming the file to use an extension of `.impl.carbon` and changing the package to `package Geometry impl`.

-However, as a package adds more files, it will probably want to separate out into multiple _libaries_<sup><small>[[define](/docs/guides/glossary.md#library)]</small></sup>.
+However, as a package adds more files, it will probably want to separate out into multiple _libraries_<sup><small>[[define](/docs/guides/glossary.md#library)]</small></sup>.
 A library is the basic unit of _code reuse_.
 Separating code into multiple libraries can speed up the overall build while also making it clear which code is being reused.
-An example library of `Shapes` in the `Geometry` package would look like `package Geometry library("Shapes") api;`.
+An example API file in the library of `Shapes` in the `Geometry` package would look like `package Geometry library("Shapes") api;`.
 This library can also be referred to as `Geometry/Shapes` as shorthand in text.

-It is often useful to have a physical separation the API of a library from its implementation.
-This may help organize code as the library becomes larger, or to let the build system distinguish between the dependencies of the API itself and its underlying implementation.
-Implementation files allow for code to be extracted out from the API file, while only being callable from other files within the library, including both API and implementation files.
-Implementation files are marked by both naming the file to use an extension of `.impl.carbon` and changing the package to `package Geometry library("Shapes") impl`.

 As code becomes more complex, and users pull in more code, it may also be helpful to add